ARCHIVE - 2004 Tom Ford for Yves Saint Laurent Lip Print Silk Skirt

 LENGTH - 23 in.
 (58 cm)

-Pickup available at CIRCA VINTAGE
+Pickup currently unavailable at CIRCA VINTAGE

 F.A.Q.

-We also have an extensive offline collection.
-If you let us know your size, style, favourite colour to wear and perhaps your budget, we can browse through our archive in advance of your appointment.
+We are happy to find anything you may be interested in from our website.
+We have an extensive offline collection.
+It is helpful if you can let us know your size, style, favourite colour to wear and perhaps your budget in advance of your appointment.

-Do I need to bring anything with me?
+Do I need to bring anything to my appointment?

-You may also wish to bring your favourite footwear.
-We often find a classic pair of nude shoes work well when trying on, or a pair in gold or silver.
+Clients may wish to bring modern shapewear.
+You may also wish to bring favourite footwear.
+We often find a classic pair of nude shoes work well when trying-on, or gold and silver.
+We have a huge variety of slip dresses and petticoats to complete your look.
+Many of which are also for sale.

-Do you have a price range?
+Do you have a price range at the showroom?

-Can I bring anyone with me?
+Can I bring anyone with me to my appointment?

 Yes but please do let us know the size of your party in advance.